 ADO AIR 20, £1,239

-This has a larger 20-inch wheel for a touch more stability (than smaller folding bikes with 16 inch wheels) and is matched with a single speed, carbon belt drive system for minimal maintenance.
+This lightweight ebike has 20-inch wheels for a touch more stability (than smaller folding bikes with 16 inch wheels) and is matched with a single speed, carbon belt drive system for minimal maintenance.
 It’s quick, nimble and weighs in at 18kg.

 This isn’t just made for folding and carrying - we were REALLY impressed with the ride quality.
 It gets you up to 15.5mph incredibly quickly and maintains that assist.
 It’s also got a torque sensor so you can apply more or less power through the pedals as you need, someething you often don't get at this price point.

 We found it easy to squeeze through tight gaps – like standstill traffic – thanks to the smaller width handlebars, so you can kiss congestion goodbye.